workergnome/exquisite_donut/README.md

 Particles **MAY** have any number of other parameters, but those parameters will not be transmitted to neighboring drawings.

+Drawings may modify these variables for each particle based on their internal logic.

 **Rule 5.1**